HTTP and WebSocket both are communication protocols used in client-server communication.

 |WebSocket Connection||HTTP Connection|

 |WebSocket is a bidirectional communication protocol that can send the data from the client to the server or from the server to the client by reusing the established connection channel.
-The connection is kept alive until terminated by either the client or the server.||The HTTP protocol is unidirectional protocol works on the top of TCP protocol which is a connection-oriented transport layer protocol, we can create the connection by using HTTP request methods after getting the response HTTP connection get closed.|
+The connection is kept alive until terminated by either the client or the server.||The HTTP protocol is a unidirectional protocol that works on top of TCP protocol which is a connection-oriented transport layer protocol, we can create the connection by using HTTP request methods after getting the response HTTP connection get closed.|

-|Almost all the real-time application like (trading, monitoring, notification) services uses WebSocket to receiving the data on a single communication channel.||Simple RESTful application uses HTTP protocol which is stateless.|
+|Almost all the real-time applications like (trading, monitoring, notification) services use WebSocket to receive the data on a single communication channel.||Simple RESTful application uses HTTP protocol which is stateless.|

-|All the frequently updated applications used WebSocket because it is faster than HTTP Connection.||When we do not want to retain a connection for a particular amount of time or reusing the single connection for transmitting the data, HTTP connection is slower than the WebSocket..|
+|All the frequently updated applications used WebSocket because it is faster than HTTP Connection.||When we do not want to retain a connection for a particular amount of time or reuse the connection for transmitting data; An HTTP connection is slower than WebSockets.|

 Note: Depending on your project you have to choose where it will be WebSocket or HTTP Connection.